Neutrovertido/react-sapiencial-ai-public/README.md

 ## ⚠️ Disclaimer

 This repository is a public mirror of a private repository with some modifications, mainly the removal of sensitive information and local testing related details.
+The commits pushed into this repo are delivered in a 'squash'-like fashion.

 **🤝 Contributions are welcome, however.**